seta-tanpham/seta-training/README.md

 ## 🎯 Objective

-Build a system to manage users and teams:
+Build a microservices-based system to manage users, teams, and digital assets—avoiding a monolithic design:

 - Users can have roles: **manager** or **member**.
 - Managers can create teams, add/remove members or other managers.